t2civ/astropolis_sdk/public/tables/README.md

 ## mod_classes.tsv

-_Not yet implemented._

 Enumeration table for module classes.

 ## modules.tsv

-_Not yet implemented._ (Operation capacity is currently added directly without Modules.)

 Modules usually represent real physical components (e.g., a nuclear plant) and (mostly) have integral quantities.
 But we can have different modules that allow